ufechner7/Tethers.jl/docs/src/python.md

 # Python and Julia in harmony

 Python and Julia play very well together.
-You could see in the examples above that I am using Matplotlib for plotting, both in Python and in Julia.
-Julia has a build-in package manager.
-You can use it install and remove Julia packages, but also to install or remove Python packages.
+You can see in the examples above that I am using Matplotlib for plotting, both in Python and in Julia.
+Julia has a built-in package manager.
+You can use it to install and remove Julia packages, but also to install or remove Python packages.
 That works like this:

 ## Using Python packages from Julia
 There are three options:

 ### Option one:
-Use wrapper libraries which exist for a few, very popular Python packages, e.g.
+Use wrapper libraries that exist for a few, very popular Python packages, e.g.
 [PyPlot.jl](https://github.com/JuliaPy/PyPlot.jl) for Matplotlib or [SymPy.jl](https://github.com/JuliaPy/SymPy.jl) for SymPy.
 You can install them like any other Julia package, e.g.
 ```
 ]     # enter package manager mode